MichaelCurrin/dev-resources/resources/web/html/icons.md

 ## GitHub topics

+This source of icons comes from GitHub.

-See the [Topics](https://github.com/topics/) section on GitHub.
+See [Topics](https://github.com/topics/) section on GitHub.
 A lot of those have icons you can use.
 In fact, the default profile project you get with a GH repo uses those icons for interests - see [MichaelCurrin.github.io](https://michaelcurrin.github.io/).

-See all SVGS available in the [topics](https://github.com/github/explore/tree/master/topics) directory of `github/explore`.

 The icons have a transparent background - some look poor on a whitebackground.

-You can use `master` for the latest or a commit reference to lock it.
+You can use `master` for the latest, or a commit reference to lock it.

-### Format
+### Format of icon

 - Complex image logo.
 - PNG format.